-Software: You will learn a variety of techniques using Lightroom and Photoshop.
+Software: I will also teach a variety of techniques using Lightroom and Photoshop.
 There will be challenge weeks that are theme based only so that you will not be limited by a special technique or design challenge assignment.
-There will be lessons on certain editing plug-ins (such as Topaz).
-You will have the option to purchase those or not.
-Additional software is recommended when the time comes - but not required.
+Added this year will be lessons on certain editing plug-ins.
+You will have the option to purchase those or not, but I will teach how to use them.

 How does the class share images?

-The lessons are presented at www.photoclassforyou.com but they are shared on a photo sharing site called Smugmug.com.
+The lessons are presented at my own teaching website: www.photoclassforyou.com.
+But your photos are shared on a photo sharing site called Smugmug.com.
 Students are provided with a unique upload link each week.
 The images are uploaded to a gallery at Smugmug.com.
-You do not have to have a Smugmug account to upload images or to view the images and participate in the class and view the images.
+You do not have to purchase a Smugmug account to upload images or to view the images and participate in the class and view the images.
 However, you will need to login to Smugmug to interact and add a comment on someone else's image.
 This will be explained in more detail during class.

 Who Can Comment?

 This is an interactive class and everyone should attempt to review the submissions of their classmates and add comments.
 However, in order to protect from spammers, Smugmug.com only allows comments when visitors are logged in to Smugmug (not to my site, www.photoclassforyou.com).
 You can log in to Smugmug using either:

 1. Your own Smugmug account (Power Plan is $13 per month- but NOT required for class.)